jayzheng98/jayzheng98.github.io/_projects/project2.md

 **2.** I separately implemented the pre and post penetration by Kali, and all logs (total 3 days) have been saved as the **raw dataset**

 ## Development
+### Log labelling
 **1.** Due to the large amount of textual information contained in logs, direct analysis on them will greatly increase the workload and difficulty, so it is necessary to **preprocess** the dataset: try to add a concise "label" to each log

 **2.** A [configuration file](https://github.com/olafhartong/sysmon-modular) of Sysmon have actually helped us take the first step, it can map **logs** to the **techniques** of ATT&CK in the `RuleName` field, which plays the role as "label"

 <div align="center"> <img alt="p2-7" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-7.png?raw=true" width="650px"> </div> <br>

-**3.** However, the mapping of config files is kind of rudimentary, since about **93%** of logs will be labeled.
+**3.** However, the above work is kind of rudimentary, since about **93%** logs will be labeled by the config file.
 In other words, its strong generalization results in low identification of real attack techniques
  - *For example, operations achieved by Powershell will all be labeled as "[T1059.001 Powershell](https://attack.mitre.org/techniques/T1059/001/)", while they can actually be divided more specifically*

 **4.** Therefore, we've written a set of more precise **[detection rules](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)** by referring to several opensource attack libraries and abstracting keywords from attack statements executed in the commandline